This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ice your child's knee for 15 to 20 minutes after exercise.
 Use an ice pack, or put crushed iced in a plastic bag and cover it with a towel.
 Ice helps decrease swelling and pain.

-- Have your child reduce his physical activity.
-This will help control his pain and allow his shinbone time to heal.
+- Have your child reduce his or her physical activity.
+This will help control Your child's pain and allow the shinbone time to heal.
+Your child may be able to play sports once his or her pain is controlled.

 - Brace or wrap your child's knee as directed.
-This can help decrease pain and promote healing.
+This can help decrease pain and give your child's knee support.

-- Elevate your child's knee above the level of his heart.
+- Elevate your child's knee above the level of his or her heart.
 This will help decrease swelling and pain.
 Prop your child's knee on pillows or blankets to keep it elevated comfortably.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.